 ➤ Relatively weak disinfectants

-➤ Too foaming for machine use, but are suitable for manual handling
+➤ Excessive foaming if machine used, but are suitable for manual handling

 |➤ Weak effect against viruses, bacteria and fungi|